rudyrigot/prismicio-bootstrap-example/README.md

 ## Bootstrap example, plain PHP

-This is a example project made by the prismic.io team as a showcase to help developers get started.
+This is an example project made by the prismic.io team as a showcase to help developers get started.
 By default, it consumes the content repository available at [https://bootstrap.prismic.io/api](https://bootstrap.prismic.io/api).

 ### Get started